This Peruvian Chicken Recipe is spiced with cumin and paprika and served with a crisp arugula-corn salad and a green sauce.

 Blend all ingredients until smooth.
 Let it sit for 15–30 mins to really bring out the flavor before serving.

-- Let the cooked chicken sit under foil for 5–10 mins before slicing to keep it moist.
+- Let the chicken rest under foil before slicing to keep the juices in.

 Quick Tip